 Preheat your oven to 400 degrees Fahrenheit.

-Spread the pecans onto a baking sheet and roast for approximately 5 minutes before tossing the pecans a bit in the pan and roast for another 5 minutes or so, until slightly crispy and brown.
-Remove from oven and set aside.
-NOTE: **Be sure to keep a close eye on the pecans as they can burn easily.**
+Spread the pecans onto a baking sheet and roast for approximately 10 minutes (tossing them at the half-way point), until slightly crispy and brown.
+Remove from oven and set aside to cool.

-In the meantime, turn on the waffle iron, brush with a little canola oil, and let it heat up.
+In the meantime, turn on the waffle iron to a medium-high setting, brush with a little coconut oil, and let it heat up.

-Add the pureed banana, coconut milk, vanilla extract, and lemon juice to a medium bowl and mix well using a spatula.
+Add the pureed banana, milk, maple syrup, vanilla extract, and lemon juice to a medium bowl and whisk them together well.

-Once your waffle iron is heated, pour your batter into each waffle iron cavity and spread it evenly.
+Once your waffle iron is heated, pour your batter (about 1/4 cup) into each waffle iron cavity and spread it evenly.
 NOTE: **Be sure that you don't overfill your waffles iron.
 This avoids everything from running over once it begins to rise and cook.**

 Cook each waffle according to your waffle iron's instructions.
 Repeat until all batter is used.
 NOTE: **They should be golden brown and slightly crisp on the outside.**

-Raspberry Compote Recipe: 2 cups of frozen or fresh raspberries, 3/4 cup of pure cane sugar, 1/2 cup of water (+ 2 Tbsps), 1/2 tsp of vanilla extract, 2 tsps of cornstarch, and 1 Tbsp vegan butter.
+RASPBERRY COMPOTE: 2 cups of frozen or fresh raspberries, 3/4 cup of organic pure cane sugar, 1/4 cup of water (+ 2 Tbsps), 1/2 tsp of vanilla extract, 2 tsps of cornstarch.